 - Record the COI expiration dates

-- Set reminders 30–45 days before expiration
+- Set reminders 30 to 45 days before expiration

 Step 6: Monthly compliance review